eastgenomics/eggd_plot_variant_baf/README.md

 - `polars` (v0.22.0)

 **How to build the package**
-The package was built on Ubuntu 24.04.
+The package was built on Ubuntu 24.04 and R v4.3.
 Below are the steps:
 1. Update and install the required dependencies:
 ```
 sudo apt-get update